gamemanual0/gm0/source/docs/appendix/glossary.rst

         It has a 6mm D-shaft output compatible with Actobotics motion system.

     Odometry wheel
-        An odometry wheel is a small unpowered wheel (usually omni wheel) that tracks the distance the robot has traveled through the encoder attached to the wheel's axle.
+        An odometry wheel is a small unpowered wheel (usually :term:`omni wheel <Omni Wheel>`) that tracks the distance the robot has traveled through the encoder attached to the wheel's axle.

-        Usually, there will be two wheels - one on the x and y axis each to track the front-back and left-right position relative to the starting point.
+        Usually, there will be two or three wheels - one or two on the x and y axis each to track the front-back and left-right position relative to the starting point.
 Generally, odometry wheels are sprung so that the wheel is in contact with the floor tiles at all times to ensure accuracy.

     Omni Wheel